kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 Line numbers are not just for fun, they are badly needed for debugging, and that's where things get more complicated.

-I could just leave all of that as an exercise to you, but this is not the intention of Stack Overflow as I understand it.
+I could leave all of that as an exercise to you, but this is not the intention of Stack Overflow as I understand it.
 Hence I elaborate on the subject to give you as complete an insight as is possible for me.

 Sorry, it gets a bit lengthy for that reason.
 While I was developing my ideas, I digressed a bit into database specifics new to me.
 If you are not interested, please simply skip those sections.

-In case you fear I get talkative or be prating, just stop reading.
+In case you fear I get talkative or be prating, please stop reading.

 In particular I don't want to insult all you experts who are better than I, have far more experience and can do all of this on their own.